blissman/TicTacToe/readme.md

 # Tic-Tac-Toe (Raccoon and Cat Edition)

-Tic-Tac-Toe is a simple web game built with Javascript and JQuery.
+Tic-Tac-Toe is a simple web game built with JavaScript and jQuery.
 Cartoon raccoons and cats replace the more traditional X's and O's, and game logic is performed with magic square sums.